 Three people were arrested recently after a traffic stop made by a St. Lucie County deputy after about a half an ounce of heroin was discovered.
 The vehicle was speeding and had an expired registration.
 Upon being stopped by police, the 28-year-old female driver and a 29-year-old male passenger consented to a search of the car.
 The heroin was found in the man’s underwear.
-Cocaine and oxycodone were also found inside of the car.
+Cocaine and opiate pain killers were also found inside of the car.
 A third man left the scene of the stop in another vehicle and crashed into a retention area.
 “Thug For Life” was tattooed on his arm.
 He’d previously been sentenced in 1998 for a second-degree murder conviction.
 Following this arrest it would be wise for the individuals to retain a qualified Port Saint Lucie criminal defense attorney.

 Deputies obtained a search warrant for the third person’s home, and they reportedly found small amounts of cocaine and marijuana.
 A woman who was at the home told deputies that the man came home in a panic and went to his bedroom.
 She heard the toilet for that bedroom flush repeatedly.
 A search around the bedroom revealed drug-related evidence near the bathroom toilet and kitchen sink.
 He was later charged with destroying evidence, possession of cocaine, possession of less than 20 grams of marijuana, fleeing and eluding a police officer, three counts of aggravated assault with a deadly weapon without intent to kill and other offenses.
 Bail was set at $175,500 for the female and $75,000 for the first male.
 With an outstanding warrant in Martin County, the second male was denied bail.